Title: Science Chairperson

 Ms. Henry-Watkins has garnered numerous accolades during her educational career that include Tandy Technology Outstanding Teacher Award, a Certificate of Appreciation for Outstanding Contributions to the Community from the City of Charlotte, North Carolina Academically Gifted Teacher of the Year, North Carolina Outstanding Science Teacher Certificate of Merit Award and the North Carolina Textbook Commission Certificate of Service Award.

-Ms. Henry-Williams attributes her success to her parents, who made sure she had everything she needed for school.
+Ms. Henry-Watkins attributes her success to her parents, who made sure she had everything she needed for school.
 At every opportunity or event, her parents were there.
 She became involved in her profession because she had some family members that were educators, and also had great educators during her academic career.
 A number of them attended the same universities that she attended.

 Ms. Henry-Watkins’s career highlights include being selected as Teacher of the Year for Charlotte-Mecklenburg Schools and North Carolina Gifted Teacher of the Year.
 She also considered her accomplishments the pinnacle of the outstanding performance of her students.
 In addition to the above, it is also the most memorable moment of time that she will never forget, The Teacher of the Year award announcement, because she recalls going back to school the next day and receiving flowers, the television announcements were on, and the students were as excited as she was.